 Stephanie Zvan lives in Minneapolis, Minnesota and is excited to tell you why it’s the best city ever and maybe also not for you.

 Stephanie’s fiction has appeared in Nature Futures and is anthologized in Nature Futures 2.
 Her nonfiction has appeared in Uncanny Magazine, the Scientific American guest blog, Sex in the Public Square, and Carnal Nation.
-She’s contributed to Atheist Voices of Minnesota and a forthcoming anthology about atheism and social justice.
+She’s contributed to Atheist Voices of Minnesota.
 The main home for her writing is Almost Diamonds.

 She speaks on science, skepticism, and community in a number of venues, including science fiction and fantasy conventions.
 She participated in SkepchickCon, the skeptic track at CONvergence, from inception to end and hosted conversations on communicating science and critical thinking at the ScienceOnline unconference.
 She’s presented talks and workshops at skeptic and atheist conferences in the U.S. and Canada.
 She’s interviewed guests for Atheists Talk radio and television and The Humanist Hour podcast.